MattWillFlood/EntropyHub.jl/README.md

 in many entropy statistics from approximate entropy and sample entropy, to multiscale sample entropy and refined-composite multiscale cross-sample entropy.

-As the number of statisitcal entropy measures grows, it becomes more difficult to identify, contrast and compare the performance of each measure.
-To overcome this, we have developed EntropyHub - an open-source toolkit designed to integrate the many established entropy methods into one package.
 The goal of EntropyHub is to provide a comprehensive set of functions with a simple and consistent syntax that allows the user to augment parameters at the command line, enabling a range from basic to advanced entropy methods to be implemented with ease.